top of page

 I'm a licensed psychotherapist, educator, and scholar of philosophy based in Cambridge, MA.

 I completed my training for clinical social work licensure (LCSW) through the Department of Psychiatry at Cambridge Health Alliance, a Harvard Medical School Teaching Hospital.
-As the former research home of Judith Herman, Bessel Van Der Kolk, and Richard Schwartz, Cambridge Health Alliance carries a legacy for trauma-informed and body-oriented psychotherapy, all of which has helped cultivate an integrative approach to therapy.
+As the former research home of Judith Herman and the Psychodynamic Research Clinic, Cambridge Health Alliance carries a legacy for trauma-informed and body-oriented psychotherapy, all of which has helped cultivate an integrative approach to therapy.

 My experience as an educator of philosophy shapes my approach to psychotherapy.
-I have a passion for helping clients as they navigate challenging questions related to life meaning, identity, and social connectedness, and I aim to empower clients to explore new perspectives about themselves, others, and their shared lifeworld.
-See more about my teaching.
+I hold an affirming space for clients as they navigate challenging questions related to life meaning, personal identity, and social connectedness, and I help clients find agency through taking new perspectives on themselves, others, and the world.